How to Prevent Malnutrition in Older Adults

 Causes of malnutrition in seniors

-Another cause of malnutrition among seniors that can’t be overlooked is poverty.
-According to Feeding America, 6.9 million seniors aged 60 and older — or 8.7% of the senior population — were food insecure in 2022, meaning they lacked adequate access to food.
-Too many seniors on a fixed income are forced to make difficult choices between paying for food, rent, heat, medical costs, and other basic expenses.
+Another cause of malnutrition in seniors that can’t be overlooked is poverty.
+According to Feeding America, 6.9 million seniors aged 60 and older — or 8.7% of the older adult population — were food insecure in 2022, meaning they lacked adequate access to food.
+Too many older people on a fixed income are forced to make difficult choices between paying for food, rent, heat, medical costs, and other basic expenses.

 Potential health complications